The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Results

+This result indicates that $\langle \sigma v \rangle$ attains a finite maximum in laser-driven environments.
+Physically, this maximum results from the competition between the Coulomb-penetration factor and the ion-energy distribution.
+As $I\lambda^2$ increases, the extended high-energy ion tail initially enhances the reactivity.
+At sufficiently high intensity, however, the normalization and broadening of the ion distribution reduce its magnitude in the effective reaction-energy region, leading to the finite maximum in Eq.~(\ref{sigmav_max}).

 For the D+D reaction, Fig.\,\ref{fig:sigmav} shows the ratio of the reactivity to $S(E_0)$, $\langle \sigma v \rangle / S(E_0)$, as a function of $I\lambda_\mu^{2}$.
 The maximum reactivity of this reaction is numerically predicted at $k_B T_e = 10.85\,{\rm MeV}$, corresponding to $I\lambda_\mu^{2} = 6.752\times10^{20}$, in agreement with Eq.\,(\ref{Tmax}).
-In Fig.\,\ref{fig:sigmav}, we compare the analytically calculated reactivity with numerical results under various experimental conditions\footnote{Although the original purpose of these experiments was to study the $p + {}^{11}\mathrm{B}$ reaction, we use only their experimental parameters to evaluate the D + D reaction under the same setup.}: the XG-III laser at the Laser Fusion Research Center (LFRC) \cite{wei2023(XG-III)}, the LFEX laser at the Institute of Laser Engineering (ILE) \cite{10.3389/fphy.2020.00343}, the 150-TW Ti:Sa laser at the Raja Ramanna Centre for Advanced Technology (RRCAT) \cite{Tayyab_2019}, the ELFIE laser at LULI \cite{Baccou_Depierreux_2015}, and the Pico2000 laser at LULI \cite{labaune_fusion_2013}.
+In Fig.\,\ref{fig:sigmav}, we compare the analytical expression with numerical evaluations of the D+D reactivity for laser parameters reported in several previous high-power-laser experiments\footnote{The original purpose of these experiments was to study the $p + {}^{11}\mathrm{B}$ reaction.
+We use only their reported laser parameters to evaluate the D + D reactivity for the corresponding laser configurations.}: the XG-III laser at the Laser Fusion Research Center (LFRC) \cite{wei2023(XG-III)}, the LFEX laser at the Institute of Laser Engineering (ILE) \cite{10.3389/fphy.2020.00343}, the 150-TW Ti:Sa laser at the Raja Ramanna Centre for Advanced Technology (RRCAT) \cite{Tayyab_2019}, the ELFIE laser at LULI \cite{Baccou_Depierreux_2015}, and the Pico2000 laser at LULI \cite{labaune_fusion_2013}.
+The corresponding laser parameters and evaluated quantities used in this comparison are summarized in Table~\ref{tab:dd_laser_params}.

 Except for the 50-TW Ti:Sa laser condition at RRCAT, the analytical expression shows good agreement with the numerical results.
-In the RRCAT case, the condition $\omega_{pi} t_{\rm acc} \gg 1$ is not fulfilled, indicating that the present formalism requires corrections for extremely short-pulse laser experiments.
+In the RRCAT case, the condition $\omega_{pi} t_{\rm acc} = 2.74$ and $I \lambda_\mu^2 = 6.4 \times 10^{19}$ implies that the cutoff energy is not sufficiently large for the infinite-energy approximation to hold.
+Consequently, the expression in Eq.\,(\ref{eq_an_reac}) becomes inadequate and requires numerical evaluation over the relevant energy range.
+More generally, when $\omega_{pi}t_{\rm acc}$ is not sufficiently larger than unity, the self-similar approximation itself would lose quantitative validity.
+This limitation can become important for high-intensity configurations involving ultrashort pulses, for which the acceleration time could be too short to satisfy $\omega_{pi}t_{\rm acc}\gg1$.